 I make sure to include protein with every meal.
 I do not always meet the 40 grams, but I’ve learned what food combinations per day will add up to his requirement and I usually come pretty close to it.

-The following are his protein sources:
+The following are some of his protein sources:

 As a general rule, I give him a hamburger every other day and blackeye peas with chicken nuggets on alternating days.
 Both of those meals give him a good bang for his protein buck.
 I have started making blackeye peas a staple because they are a source of zinc and it’s easy to sneak a spoonful of olive oil into them.
 Jake is supposed to be getting 1 to 2 teaspoons a day of olive oil.
 Eating healthy fats is very important.

 For lunch and dinner he usually has a fruit and/or veggie, meat, and a carb like Glutino GF pretzels, Lays potato chips, or french fries.
 Obviously, all things in moderation.
 He gets green beans with olive oil almost every single day.
 I have not been buying organic canned veggies because our specialty store is 45 minutes away and I can’t get there on a regular basis.
 I buy all speciality food from Vitacost now, however, and just realized they carry organic canned green beans and blackeye peas.
-I’ll have to start including those two things in my cart.

 Jake has fruit and usually a treat (GF pretzels, Enjoy Life chocolate chips, or pack of gummies) in the afternoon.
 He drinks a lot of water (Brita-filtered) and a little juice (apple, grape) throughout the day.
 He does not drink milk.
 He cannot have almond milk because of his nut allergy and milk, regardless of the typc, has always made him gag.